vPLAAF/docs/sop/en.md

 ## **Article 18 — Radio and Communication Rules**

 1. Members shall use correct callsigns, frequencies, and radiotelephony formats.
+2. vPLAAF callsigns follow a fixed format:
+   - **Combat units** (fighters, helicopters, special-mission aircraft, etc.) use a **five-digit tactical number** based on the numbering system referenced in *[Wikipedia](https://zh.wikipedia.org/wiki/%E4%B8%AD%E5%9B%BD%E4%BA%BA%E6%B0%91%E8%A7%A3%E6%94%BE%E5%86%9B%E7%A9%BA%E5%86%9B%E4%B8%8E%E6%B5%B7%E5%86%9B%E8%88%AA%E7%A9%BA%E5%85%B5%E7%BC%96%E5%88%B6%E5%BA%8F%E5%88%97)* (for example: J-10A operating at ZSLQ Luqiao Airport using callsign 80341).
+These units **may not leave mainland Chinese airspace** unless authorized or covered by a signed LOA.
+   - **Transport units** (passenger aircraft, cargo aircraft, business jets, etc.) use the prefix **CKJ**, with the Chinese callsign “军航” and the English callsign **“China Air Force”**. **These units may conduct domestic or international transport missions.**
-2. Unrelated conversations on frequency are strictly prohibited to avoid obstructing communications of others.
+3. Unrelated conversations on frequency are strictly prohibited to avoid obstructing communications of others.
-3. If a member cannot understand or execute an ATC instruction, they shall proactively state the situation and request simpler or more suitable instructions.
+4. If a member cannot understand or execute an ATC instruction, they shall proactively state the situation and request simpler or more suitable instructions.
-4. In case of operational mistakes or connection issues, members shall inform ATC or others truthfully and cooperate in making adjustments.
+5. In case of operational mistakes or connection issues, members shall inform ATC or others truthfully and cooperate in making adjustments.

 ------